 3. Process Visas

-Once you register your company and get a Dubai trade license, you need to process residency visas for yourself and any investors or partners.
+Once you complete company registration and get a Dubai trade license, you need to process residency visas for yourself and any investors or partners.
+Working with specialists who handle business setup in Dubai across mainland, free zones, and offshore jurisdictions can streamline both licensing and visa stages.

 4. Lease Office Space

 You need to lease a physical office or warehouse for your transport business in Dubai.
 If you set up a mainland company, you should provide an Ejari-registered tenancy contract.
-If your logistics operations include storage, you may also need additional approvals based on your location and business activity.
+If your logistics operations include storage, you may also need additional approvals based on your location and business activity, and many entrepreneurs opt for all‑inclusive business setup packages with office solutions to simplify this step.

 5. Open a Bank Account